digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 - A ``create`` action creates a new contract with the given arguments and sets its status to *active*.
 - A ``fetch`` action checks the existence and activeness of a contract.
 - An ``exercise`` action exercises a choice on a contract resulting in a transaction (list of sub-actions) called the *consequences*.
 Exercises come in two kinds called ``consuming`` and ``nonconsuming``. ``consuming`` is the default kind and changes the contract's status from *active* to *archived*.
-- A ``key assertion`` records the assertion that the given contract key (see :ref:`contract_keys`) is not assigned to any unconsumed contract on the ledger.
+- A ``key assertion`` records the assertion that the given contract key (see :ref:`contract_keys`) is not assigned to any active contract on the ledger.

 Each action can be visualized as a tree, where the action is the root node, and its children are its consequences.
 Every consequence may have further consequences.
 As ``fetch``, ``create`` and ``key assertion`` actions have no consequences, they are leaf nodes.
 You can see the actions and their consequences in the transaction view of the above scenario: